Wellington City Libraries: History

-From 1840 onwards various organisations attempted to establish a public library in Wellington.
-The first Council-operated public library opened in 1893 on the corner of Mercer and Wakefield Streets in a building designed by William Crichton, a prominent architect of the time.
+From 1841, various organisations operated a public library, often subscription-based, in Wellington.
+The first library operated from 1841–1843 in a raupo hut at the bottom of what is now Molesworth Street, and this was followed by libraries in other locations around the city.
+In 1889, local businessman and politician William Levin donated money to the city for building a library, prompting the setting up of the 'Free Public Library Fund' with fundraising events and donations from other people.
+Wellington City Council agreed to build and operate a public library, which was officially opened on 21 April 1893 on the corner of Mercer and Wakefield Streets in a building designed by William Crichton, a prominent architect of the time.

+The reference section of the library opened on 1 May 1894 and in its first month was used by 306 men and 28 women.
+The most requested items included novels by George Eliot, works on sanitary engineering, yacht architecture and sailing, New Zealand Statutes, and science books.
+The most popular novelists in the circulating area of the library in its first six months of operation included Sarah Grand, Marie Corelli, Edna Lyall, Arthur Conan Doyle, H. Rider Haggard, Stanley Weyman, E. F. Benson, Thomas Hardy, Mrs Henry Wood, and Mrs Humphry Ward.

 The library closed in 1940 and the building was demolished in 1943.
-The site was later occupied by the City Council municipal buildings that are still in use today.
-In 1940 a new library opened on a block between Mercer and Harris street.
+The site was later occupied by the City Council Municipal Office Building which was to be demolished in 2025.

+In 1940 a new library opened on a block between Mercer and Harris streets.

 Wellington Central Library

 By the early 1960s, the existing library built in 1940 had become too small: some books were stored offsite because of lack of space, the newspaper reading room and some staff sections were housed elsewhere and there was a lack of space for casual seating and study.

 In 1989, Athfield Architects were commissioned to design a new Wellington Central Library.
 Their design won the Environmental Award in the 1992 Carter Holt Harvey Awards and the New Zealand Institute of Architects National Award (1993).
 The library was built by Fletcher Development and Construction.
 The new Wellington Central Library was opened in 1991, and the previous library building then became the City Gallery.
 Both buildings are located in Civic Square, with the library having its main entrance on Victoria Street and another entrance from the mezzanine level onto Civic Square.

-In March 2019, the Wellington City Council announced that the Central Library was to be closed to the public, after receiving advice from engineers that the building has structural vulnerabilities which mean it might not perform well in the event of a significant earthquake.
+In March 2019, Wellington City Council announced that the Central Library was to be closed to the public, after receiving advice from engineers that the building has structural vulnerabilities which mean it might not perform well in the event of a significant earthquake.
 A month later the Council announced that it would spend $179 million to repair and upgrade the library rather than demolish it.